I.MX: i.MX 8 series

 Each series differs significantly from each other and are not pin compatible.
 Within each series some versions are pin compatible.

 Each series also has a suffix such as Quad, Dual, Plus, Max or a combination thereof, for example: QuadMax or DualPlus.
 The i.MX 8 series has many variants but it is not clear how the name corresponds to a feature set.
 In previous CPU series the naming convention clearly corresponds to a function or feature set, but this is not the case with i.MX 8.

 The i.MX 8 series was announced in September 2013 and is based on the ARMv8-A 64-bit CPU architecture.
-NXP have written that the i.MX 8 series is designed for Driver Information Systems (car computers) and applications have been released.
+According to NXP, the i.MX 8 series is designed for Driver Information Systems (car computers) and applications have been released.